beastment/excel-scribe-studio/IMPROVED_AI_PROMPT.md

 [
   {
     "i": 1,
-    "A": N,
+    "A": "N",
-    "B": N
+    "B": "N"
   },
   {
     "i": 2,
-    "A": Y,
+    "A": "Y",
-    "B": N
+    "B": "N"
   }
 ]

 ## Analysis Criteria:
-- **A (concerning)**: Y if the comment contains harmful, threatening, or extremely negative content, N otherwise
+- **A (concerning)**: "Y" if the comment contains harmful, threatening, or extremely negative content, "N" otherwise
-- **B (identifiable)**: Y if the comment contains personal information that could identify individuals, N otherwise
+- **B (identifiable)**: "Y" if the comment contains personal information that could identify individuals, "N" otherwise

+## CRITICAL: The values "Y" and "N" MUST be quoted strings in the JSON output!

 ## IMPORTANT:
 - Use the EXACT index numbers from the sentinels (1, 2, 3, etc.)